 Project Core

-Emilie Smith (Director) https://hdfs.msu.edu/people/faculty/smith-emilie-p-phd I conduct community-engaged research that seeks to promote positive development of youth and families, particularly among minoritized groups.
-My work explores the role of a positive racial-ethnic identity and the related socialization processes, and relationships to reduced problems (e.g. violence, substance use, mental health issues) and higher levels of achievement.
-I use rigorous scientific methods to test approaches that support empowering parenting and caregiving approaches that reduce disparities and foster equity. |
+Emilie Smith (Director) Dr. Emilie Smith conducts community-engaged research that seeks to promote positive development of youth and families, particularly among minoritized groups.
+She uses rigorous scientific methods to test approaches that support empowering parenting and caregiving approaches that reduce disparities and foster equity.
+She is a Fellow of APA Division 27 (Community) and recipient of the SPR Award for Advancing Culture in Prevention Science. |

 ![]() |